Cottage Cheese Protein Pancakes (No Protein Powder)

 Flavor variations - make them sweet

-• Sweetened Cottage Cheese Pancakes: Before blending, add 2 Tbsp sugar and 1 tsp vanilla to the pancake mix.
+• Sweetened Cottage Cheese Pancakes: Before blending, add 2 tablespoon sugar and 1 teaspoon vanilla to the pancake mix.

-• Lemon Cottage Cheese Pancakes: Before blending, add 2 Tbsp sugar, 1 tsp vanilla, and the zest of 1 lemon to the pancake mix.
-Replace 2 Tbsp of the milk with the lemon juice.
+• Lemon Cottage Cheese Pancakes: Before blending, add 2 tablespoon sugar, 1 teaspoon vanilla, and the zest of 1 lemon to the pancake mix.
+Replace 2 tablespoon of the milk with the lemon juice.

-• High-Protein Orange Almond Pancakes: Before blending, add 2 Tbsp sugar, 1 tsp vanilla, and the zest of one orange to the pancake mix.
-Replace 3 Tbsp of the milk with the orange juice.
-After blending, replace 30g of the flour with almond flour, and sprinkle a few flaked, toasted almonds on top of each pancake while they’re on the griddle.
+• High-Protein Orange Almond Pancakes: Before blending, add 2 tablespoon sugar, 1 teaspoon vanilla, and the zest of one orange to the pancake mix.
+Replace 3 tablespoon of the milk with the orange juice.
+After blending, replace 30g of the flour with almond flour, and sprinkle a few flaked, toasted almonds on top of each pancake while they're on the griddle.

 Flavor variations - make them savory

-• Herby Cottage Cheese Pancakes: After blending, add 1 tsp of chopped fresh herbs like thyme, rosemary, or tarragon to the pancake mix.
+• Herby Cottage Cheese Pancakes: After blending, add 1 teaspoon of chopped fresh herbs like thyme, rosemary, or tarragon to the pancake mix.

-• Cottage Cheese and Cheddar Pancakes: After blending, stir in 3 Tbsp of shredded cheddar cheese for a cheesy twist.
+• Cottage Cheese and Cheddar Pancakes: After blending, stir in 3 tablespoon of shredded cheddar cheese for a cheesy twist.

 Other variations - ingredient substitutions